Nutra Nuggets Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 As a group, the brand features an average protein content of 31% and a mean fat level of 20%.
 Together, these figures suggest a carbohydrate content of 41% for the overall product line.

 And a fat-to-protein ratio of about 65%.

 Above-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical dry dog food.

-Nutra Nuggets Dog Food is a grain-based kibble using a moderate amount of lamb or chicken by-product meal as its main sources of animal protein, thus earning the brand 3 stars.
+Nutra Nuggets is a plant-based dry dog food using a moderate amount of chicken by-product or lamb meals as its main sources of animal protein, thus earning the brand 3 stars.